In the wake of antimicrobial resistance and the severe lack of new antibiotics being discovered, researchers have turned to alternative strategies.

 Unfortunately, creating therapies with AMPs is not unproblematic due to their peptide nature.
 In general, peptide drugs must be given either by injection or directly into the affected tissue.
 AMPs are no exception to this rule.

 Peptides only survive a few hours in the body and also penetrate poorly into tissues.
-Taken as pills, peptides are broken down in the small intestine and do enter the clood stream.
-This makes achieving sufficient amounts of a peptide drug for longer periods of time very difficult.
-This makes it necessary to give several injections or infusions per day.
+Taken as pills, peptides are broken down in the small intestine and do not enter the blood stream.
+This makes achieving sufficient amounts of a peptide drug for longer periods of time very difficult and it may be necessary to give several injections or infusions per day.
 Topical administration is easier, and thus therapies like applying AMP-rich honey on severe burns have been tried more extensively.

-It has been generally believed that resistance to AMPs is more difficult to acquire for bacteria for at least two reasons:
+It is generally believed that resistance to AMPs is more difficult to acquire for bacteria for at least two reasons: